Farming Village

 You’ll be in awe as young farmers and handlers take to the ring with their pigs, cattle and sheep, proudly showing them off on all three days of the Show.

-The Royal Three Counties Show will hold the qualifying round for the Rare Breeds Survival Trust’s Young Shepherd of the Year competition each year (with the final to be held at English Winter Fair at Staffordshire County Showground).
-This will be held on the Sunday.
+The Royal Three Counties Show holds the qualifying round for the Rare Breeds Survival Trust’s Young Shepherd of the Year competition each year (with the final to be held at English Winter Fair at Staffordshire County Showground).
+This is held on the Sunday.

 National Breed Society Shows

-The handlers and producers taking part in showing the best of breed within the UK at the 2025 Royal Three Counties Show so far are:
+The handlers and producers taking part in showing the best of breed within the UK at the 2026 Royal Three Counties Show will include:

 Sheep